SamCousinsGB/Wex-Project-Management/README.md

 1. Click the blue button "Create Project" to create a new project.
    ![Create Project](images/newproject.png)<br><br>

 2. Enter a Project Name in the Modal that appears and click Save.
+You can also enter an expected due date, and the LWC will alert you when your project is late!
    ![Project Modal](images/newprojectmodal.png)<br><br>

 3. You will then be directed to the new project record.
-You can create milestones here, but that's no fun!
+You can create milestones here, using either the quick action or the milestones related list.
    ![New Project Record](images/newprojectrecord.png)<br><br>

 4. Navigate back to the "Home" tab, and click the action dropdown next to our newly created project.